 To the Little Girl Who Changed My Life,

-In less than thirty days, it will no longer just be you, me and Daddy.
-We will welcome another beautiful baby girl into our family and I will get to watch you grow into the role of big sister.
-You will now have a forever friend, someone to make memories with that will last a lifetime, someone that will be there with you through all the ups and downs in life.
-I couldn’t be more excited for you to have a sister, just like I do.
+In less than thirty days, it will no longer just be me, you and Daddy.
+We’ll welcome another beautiful baby girl into our family and I’ll get to watch you grow into the role of a big sister.

 However, with this excitement also comes a heavy feeling.
-In these last days before your sister arrives, I can’t help but think about how our time together of just the two of us is coming to an end.
+In these last days before your sister arrives, I can’t help but feel a little sad about our time alone together coming to an end.

 I look back at the day I found out I was pregnant with you.
-The news came during a very dark time in my life.
-I know now that God gave you to me at that time for a reason.
+The news came during a very dark period in my life, but I know now that God sent you to me at that time for a reason.
 He knew you were what I needed.
-I felt unprepared and surprised, but also excited and happy to embark on this journey of parenthood with your father.
+I felt unprepared and surprised, but also SO excited and happy to embark on this journey of parenthood with your amazing father.

-These three years have been the best years of my life.
-You have taught me more than you could ever know, more than I ever thought possible.
-You are my angel.
-You are the kindest, smartest and most patient toddler I have met.
-Thanks to you, your dad and I never went through what most parents go through – you never threw a fit in public, you very rarely have tantrums, you seem to have an endless amount of patience and kindness and you listen to us.
-You never put things in your mouth, never reached for unsafe items – you seem to just KNOW things and you continue to amaze me every single day.
+Thanks to you, your dad and I never went through what most parents go through.
+You never threw a fit in public, you very rarely have tantrums, you seem to have an endless amount of patience and kindness, and you listen to us.
+You never put things in your mouth, never reach for unsafe items – you seem to just KNOW things and you continue to amaze me every single day.